typegoose/mongodb-memory-server/docs/api/classes/mongo-memory-server.md

 Used to start an new Instance or to Re-Start an stopped instance

+with `forceSamePort` set to `true` and having `instance.port` set, it will use that port and not generate a new port.
+with `forceSamePort` set to `true` and not having `instance.port` set, it will generate a new free port.

 :::caution
 Will Error if instance is already running
 :::